 Question 1: What are the 1:World device requirements?

-For new Grade 3 - 7 learners, the minimum requirement for iPad is the iPad Air or iPad Mini 2.
-However, we are recommending families buy the most current release (currently iPad or iPad Mini 4) as we expect these devices to have the maximum usable life.
+For new Grade 3 - 7 learners, the minimum requirement for iPad is the iPad Pro, iPad Air or iPad Mini 2.
+However, we are recommending families buy the most current release as we expect these devices to have the maximum usable life.
 A case and keyboard are required for all learner iPads.

-Learners in grades 8 - 12 can use any Mac or PC laptop they choose. iPads and other tablets are not acceptable in high school.
-We recommend the Macbook Air (either 11" or 13") as it is a lightweight and durable model available in Riyadh.
+Learners in grades 8 - 12 can use any Mac, PC laptop or Chromebook they choose. iPads and other tablets are not acceptable in high school.
+We recommend the Macbook (12") or the Macbook Air (either 11" or 13") as they are lightweight and durable models available in Riyadh.

 Question 2: Are there any additional hardware requirements for devices?